drpdead/Hugo-Corporio/README.md

 <h1 align="center">
-  Corporio
+  (Ambiguous) Hugo-Corporio
 </h1>

 <h3 align="center">
-  Corporation Website Template
+  Corporation Website Template - Ready for Content
 </h3>

 <p align="center">
-  Corporio is an enterprise level corporation website template leveraging latest technologies making it secure, fast, and SEO-ready — by default
+  Corporio is an enterprise level corporation website template leveraging latest technologies making it secure, fast, and SEO-ready — by default - This version has been edited for ambiguity, especially in variables.
+It is ready for content, and differs, somewhat superficially, from the original version by [AminZaribay](https://github.com/AminZaribay/Corporio)
 </p>

 <!-- <p align="center">